cookiecutter/cookiecutter/README.rst

 * `Python-iOS-template`_: A template to create a Python project that will run on iOS devices.
 * `Python-Android-template`_: A template to create a Python project that will run on Android devices.
 * `cookiecutter-django-rest-framework`_: A template for creating reusable Django REST Framework packages.
+* `py-generic-project`_: A basic Python setuptools project, which can be (later on) augmented with various optional accessories, like a Click CLI stub.
+Supports autoenv, Invoke, Pylint, pytest, and Travis CI out of the box.

 C
 ~~